MetaSys-LISBP/IsoCor/doc/tutorials.rst

 ..  _Formulas:

 ********************************************************************************
-Declaration of elemental formulas: "metabolite" and "derivative" moieties
+Declaration of elemental formulas: metabolite and derivative moieties
 ********************************************************************************

 This section provides guidelines for the definition of elemental formulas of "metabolite" and "derivative" moieties.